-D. Matters related to intellectual property regimes (ToR I.4.1.3)
+Matters related to intellectual property regimes (ToR I.A.1.3)

-407. France offers an intellectual property regimes (IP regime)3 that is subject to the transparency requirements under the Action 5 Report (OECD, $2015{[1]}$).
+- 468. France offers an intellectual property regime (IP regime)3 that is subject to the transparency requirements under the Action 5 Report (OECD, 2015[2]).
 This regime was amended with effect from 1 January 2019 and is compliant with the nexus approach.
-It states that the identification of the benefitting taxpayers will occur as follows:

-- New entrants benefitting from the grandfathered IP regime: With respect to the previous form of the regime that existed until 31 December 2018, France should have information available and exchanged on new entrants after the relevant date from which enhanced transparency obligations apply.
+It states that the identification of the benefitting taxpayers will occur as follows: - New entrants benefitting from the grandfathered IP regime: With respect to the previous form of the regime that existed until 31 December 2018, France should have information available and exchanged on new entrants after the relevant date from which enhanced transparency obligations apply.
 France has not identified information on new entrants to the previous IP regime, and as such has not exchanged information on these taxpayers.
 Therefore, France is recommended to identify and exchange information on all new entrants to the IP regime.
-This recommendation was included in the 2016, 2017 and 2018 peer review reports, and has not yet been acted upon.
-The recommendation is therefore retained. - Third category of IP assets: The previous form of the regime provided benefits to income from patentable inventions, which appear to be a type of the "third category of IP asset" described in paragraph 37 of the Action 5 report (OECD, 2015[1]).
+France notes that it has identified those taxpayers that were owned for at least 25% by foreign residents among all new entrants between 2015 and 2018.
+France has exchanged this information during the first half of 2022.
+This will be taken into account during next year's peer review, and the previous year's recommendation is therefore retained. - Third category of IP assets: The previous form of the regime provided benefits to income from patentable inventions, which appear to be a type of the "third category of IP asset" described in paragraph 37 of the Action 5 report (OECD, 2015[2]).
 France has not implemented all of the requirements associated with this category of IP assets, thus the transparency requirements described in paragraph 37 would still apply to this case.
 France did not identify taxpayers benefiting from the third category of IP assets, and as such, has not exchanged information on these taxpayers.
-This recommendation was included in the 2016, 2017 and 2018 peer review reports, and has not been acted upon.
-The recommendation is therefore retained.
+This recommendation was included in the 2016, 2017, 2018, 2019 and 2020 peer review reports.
+The previous IP regime existed until 31 December 2018 and France confirms that the ordinary statute of limitations has expired, and that the identification of the third category of IP assets would not fall under exceptional cases for a longer statute of limitations period.
+Based on this, the effect of the recommendation became obsolete, and it is therefore removed.

-In addition, the amended IP regime will allow benefits for the third category of IP assets.4 Taxpayers benefiting from the regime have to provide a list of relevant assets in their tax return.
+In addition, the amended IP regime will allow benefits for the third category of IP assets.
+4 Taxpayers benefiting from the regime have to provide a list of relevant assets in their tax return.
 Based on the tax return, France can identify the taxpayers benefiting from the third category of IP assets.

 • Taxpayers making use of the option to treat the nexus ratio as a rebuttable presumption: The amended IP regime allows for the option to treat the nexus ratio as a rebuttable presumption.
-Taxpayers opting to do so must obtain a ruling from the tax administration, and are required to list the specific assets for which the presumption was rebutted in their tax return.
+Taxpayers opting to do so must obtain a ruling from the tax administration and are required to list the specific assets for which the presumption was rebutted in their tax return.
 France confirms that no taxpayer elected to treat the nexus approach as a rebuttable presumption.